lab64makerspace/intro2PCBdesign/Overview & Details/Powerboard/Powerboard_Activity/README.md

 This is **part 2** of the power board activity.
 You can find instructions for part 1 [here](../../Powerboard/Powerboard_Activity/Part1_Instructions.md).

+You can find an explanation for the overall power board design [here](../../Powerboard/Powerboard_Content/powerboard-considerations.md).

 ### Step 0: Add capacitors to schematic
 There are a two more components we need to add to your schematic from last week.